ippontech/blog-usa/posts/improving-the-access-control-of-a-jhipster-application.md

 ## Customizing an endpoint for a specific HTTP verb

-In some cases, the access-control will be based on the HTTP verb and that can't be done using the url patterns.
-In this case, the control must be done in the resource class at the method level.
+In some cases, the access-control will be based on the HTTP verb and it can't be done using the url patterns.
+In this case, the configuration must be done the method level in the resource.

 The code below from the class `UserResource.java` shows how JHipster does that: